We've all been there.

 Gibson Elite Soho Lounge Square

 This 16 piece dinnerware set is a bit fancier than the previous options.
-They come with large and small plates, bowls, and matching mugs...all microwave-safe!
+These 16 piece dinnerware sets come with large and small plates, bowls, and matching mugs...all microwave-safe!
 While they are high quality and overall an excellent choice, the plates themselves are slightly larger than average, so if you have a small dishwasher or cabinets, these may not be the best bet.
+They have free shipping though most vendors.

 Rubbermaid Brilliance Leak-Proof Food Containers